This section identifies resources you can use when troubleshooting issues with the Tanium Client deployment.

 |Version||REG_SZ||Tanium Client version number.||No|

-An Action_XXX.log file logs each phase of an Action:
+Action logs record each phase of an action:

 - Downloading Files

 During this phase, the action log entry indicates the files are downloading:

 2016-11-28 14:12:30 +0000|Downloading Files.

 Although it appears to be an error condition, the message "Files Failed Verification" indicates simply that the client does not have the necessary files in its local cache, so it asks for the necessary files from its peers.
 This indicates normal behavior.

 During this phase, the action log notes that the action is currently running.
 Following this entry, the log displays anything echoed from the package:

 2016-11-28 14:12:37 +0000|Files Verified, running action.

 When the action finishes running, the log records a completion entry under the standard output capture of the action.